chkal/jeti/README.md

 </dependency>
 ```

-Instead of sending a HTTP response header just before the response gets committed, this engine uses the
+Instead of buffering the HTTP response body, this engine uses the
 HTTP trailer API available in Servlet 4.0.
 Trailers are basically headers which are sent AFTER the
 response body.
 Because they are sent after the body, you will be also able to expose metrics generated
 while data is sent to the client.